spotlessmind1975/midres/docs/programs.md

 - `joycheck` - the program has the purpose of verifying if the digital joystick and/or the port to which it is connected works correctly ([italian page](https://retroprogramming.iwashere.eu/it:joycheck) - [english page](https://retroprogramming.iwashere.eu/joycheck))
 - `totto` - “remake” of the Flappy Bird game ([italian page](https://retroprogramming.iwashere.eu/it:totto) - [english page](https://retroprogramming.iwashere.eu/totto))

+## SOUNDTRACK PLAYERS

+In order to compile a collection of soundtracks, it is possible to produce executables with music alone.
+For this purpose the "IMF" file is incorporated with a generic player.
+This is the list of executables that can be generated:

+- `airattack_intro` - Intro tune for "Air Attack!"
+- `airattack_ending` - Ending tune for "Air Attack!"
+- `totto_intro` - Intro tune for "Totto!"
+- `totto_ending` - Ending tune for "Totto!"
+- `elevator_ending` - Ending tune for "The Elevator"